Our website uses cookies to enhance your browsing experience.

 Note 1.
 You can have multiple annotation files enabled.
 Specify a separate flag or comment for each file.

 Note 2.
-Prior to version 7.33, for C and C++, you could enable annotations using a comment of the following type:
+Starting with version 7.33, for C and C++ languages, you can enable annotations using the following comment:

 //V_PVS_ANNOTATIONS %path/to/file%

-In this case, starting from version 7.33, you will get a message about using an outdated syntax and a suggestion to switch to a new one.
+In this case, starting with version 7.33, you get a message about using a deprecated syntax and a suggestion to switch to a new one.

 Ready-to-use examples